AMKaku/Landing-page-week1-project/README.md

 ## Support and contact details

 If you need any assistance on any issues or have questions, ideas or concerns.
-Kindly contact me through email: arthurkaku@gmail.com to make a contribution to the code or for any assistance on the app/project.
+Kindly contact me through email: arthurkaku@gmail.com or on mobile +254717444474 to make a contribution to the code or for any assistance on the app/project.

 ### License